rexresearch

 enabled a wide range of applications including medical

-technologies and energy production because of the coherence of the
+technologies and energy production because of the coherence of

-source other than a laser can serve as a diagnostic for
+a source other than a laser can serve as a diagnostic for

 understanding shock waves, specifically providing information